atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I
 j
 , ishy
-“admitting that you could bear the in“ “behaviour of his family, who “have always treated you with haugh“ “and who now would certainly behave to you in the most affronting st manner conceivable?
-The woman “who has rashly degraded herself, by V yielding to a man whom she could “not rationally have expested to mar“ “her, will ever be an objest of con“ “in that man’s eyes.
-It mat ters not, my Fanny, who disnonours “a woman, he who was to have been “her husband, or another.
-When she “she has once lost that virtue, the pre servation of which ought to have o
-“been her principal care, she must northeast“
-“expest to find it restored to her.
+admitting that you could bear the in behaviour of his family, who have always treated you with haugh and who now would certainly behave to you in the most affronting st manner conceivable?
+The woman who has rashly degraded herself, by V yielding to a man whom she could not rationally have expested to mar her, will ever be an objest of con in that man’s eyes.
+It mat ters not, my Fanny, who disnonours a woman, he who was to have been her husband, or another.
+When she she has once lost that virtue, the pre servation of which ought to have o been her principal care, she must northeast expest to find it restored to her.
 \
-“A life of the fmcerest penitence may
+A life of the fmcerest penitence may
 *
-“atone for her errors with the Father
-“cf infinite mercy, but it can never
+atone for her errors with the Father cf infinite mercy, but it can never place
-“place
 I
 i
 •1